 At one point, we had carpet coming at 8 am and I finished the last of the paint with four hours to spare.
-Afterwards, I just had to do touch up.
+Afterward, I just had to do touch-up.

 Before I go any further, I must tell you about my best friend, Behr Marquee paint.
 Of all the 100’s of hours I spent painting, I have yet to find a paint I love more.

 It claims to cover in one coat and it does.
 This paint saved my sanity.
 I couldn’t even imagine adding a second coat and doubling my workload.

 Plus, one gallon is equal in price to two gallons of the cheap stuff and since you have to do two coats of the cheap stuff, it evens out.
 When you are paying the same for one or the other, it’s a no-brainer to choose the option that offers less work.
 Two coats or one coat?
 Marquee, please!

 Also, while looking for ways to save time and money, I read several times from other DIYers that you can, indeed, paint paneling without having to sand first.
 I decided to go with their advice and paint the paneling.
 I do not recommend it.
 Not if you plan to spend any time in your basement.